 1 to 2 teaspoons finely chopped jalapeño

-Dried or fresh cilantro, to garnish (optional)
+Dried or chopped fresh cilantro for garnish (optional)

 Make the hard-boiled eggs: Fill a large pot with water, add all the eggs, and bring mixture to a boil over high heat.
 As soon as the water begins to boil, cover with a lid, remove pot from the heat, and let eggs sit for 10 minutes.
 Drain water and transfer eggs to a bowl of cold water to cool.